giahojnost/CreditCardValidator/README.md

 # Credit Card Validator

 Validates popular debit and credit cards numbers against regular expressions and Luhn algorithm.
-Also validates the CVC and the expiration date.
+Also validates the CVC and the expiration date.\

-Based on "inacho/php-credit-card-validator", add PHP 8 support.
+Based on [inacho/php-credit-card-validator](https://github.com/inacho/php-credit-card-validator), for support PHP 8.

 ## Installation

 Require the package in `composer.json`